caseycui/FollowMe/writeup.md

 #### 5. Efforts & Results
 For better training, I have collected additional image, especially for hero to walk in a large crowd.
 This improves the initial IOU score, as I collect more data, it does not particularly improve the test data score.
-The model is able to reach an IOU score of
+The model is able to reach an IOU score of 0.37
 If the model will be redeployed to follow a cat, or dog, instead of the hero, it will need to be retrained.
 However, the network may be easier to train since a cat or dog image is drastically different from other people, or the background.
 However, if we have other cats and dogs in the scene, it may be just as hard to train.

 #### 6. Improvements & Future work
+##### Training Network
 This project takes a lot of time to train.
 As I understand on a high level how each layer works, and how they should be used, sometimes it's hard to interprete the results of improvement efforts.
 For example, in the lecture it suggests not use skip connections in all the layers, but once I take out the any skip connection, the model test score falls by a large percent.
 Also, I would like to read more on how to fine-tune filter size in each layer, how the choice of strides affect the results, and other techniques to fine-tune the network to reach optimal performance.

+##### Data collection
+I noticed in test evaluation that: case#1 for following behind the target, the IOU for hero is 0.86, other people 0.24 case#2 for patrol without target, the IOU for hero is 0, other people 0.59 case#3 for target from far away, the IOU for hero is 0.17, other people 0.32

+Since I've collected most of data for following target, a small part for target from far away, these scenarios are doing relatively well.
+To further improve the model, I need to collect data in case#2 and case#3